 The MozFest community is an amazing and diverse group of people dedicated to a healthier internet and better world.
 However, should there be an incident at MozFest where someone breaks our Community Participation Guidelines, we want you to know how to respond and to feel confident we - the organizers of the festival and its safety team - are there to support you.

-As the festival approaches, if you need to report an incident or get help dealing with one, you can:
+You can report an incident or get help dealing with one via

 - Email firstname.lastname@example.org.
 This account will be monitored during festival hours.